keithbuhler/dissertation-story/Buhler Dissertation Aug 9.md

 \end{center}

-I am deeply grateful to Dr. David Bradshaw for his advisory role on this proejct.
-He was not only a teacher but a mentor and a model of virtuous living.
-Many others contributed essential elements: Kristi Buhler first gave me the encouragement and vision to dream big pursue those dreams, while John Mark Reynolds first encouraged me to become a philosopher.
-Alfred Geier became my "intellectual godfather" in dialectical conversation.
+I am deeply grateful to Dr. David Bradshaw for being my advisor on this project.
+He was not only a professor but a mentor and a model of virtuous living.
+Many others made this project possible: Kristi Buhler first gave me the encouragement and vision to dream big pursue those dreams, while John Mark Reynolds first mirrored to me that I was a philosopher.
+Alfred Geier became my intellectual godfather in dialectical conversation.
 Gary Hartenburg gave timely counsel to ease the transition into graduate school life.
-Although Timothy Sundell has moved on to greater things, he was the first to push me toward research in metaethics.
-Anita Superson was the earliest and toughest critic on this project, driving me to dig deeper in my research, thinking, and writing.
-Dan Sheffler trained me, like his father trained him before, in the ways of writing and formatting a dissertation with Markdown and LaTeX.
+Although Timothy Sundell has since moved on to greater things, he was the first to push me toward serious research in metaethics.
+Anita Superson was the earliest and toughest critic on this project, driving me to dig deeper in my thinking and writing.
+I am grateful that Dan Sheffler trained me, like his father trained him, in the ways of writing and formatting with Markdown and LaTeX.
 The University of Kentucky Graduate School hosted a writing "boot camp" which helped people like me to focus and write intensively.
-The United Way of the Blue Grass "Back on Track" Program generously provided me with a laptop computer (which I'm writing on now) and thousands of dollars worth of books and supplies.
-The help of these people, and more whom I forgot to name, brought this project to fruition.
-My late father, Dr. Rich Buhler, received honorary doctorates for his work in radio and ministry.
-He secretly told others that he suspected I would be the first one in the family to earn a doctorate: I was happy to discover this, and even more happy now to justify his suspicion.
+The United Way of the Blue Grass *Back on Track* Program generously provided me with a laptop computer (which I'm writing on now) and thousands of dollars worth of books and supplies that were invaluable in research and writing.
+Lindsay Buhler was the first to read and edit each chapter, even after after verbally processing each idea for weeks.
+Michael Garten was the last to read and edit each chapter, though I cannot say that I have always provided an adequate response to his incisive objections.
+These people, and more whom I forgot to name, helped brought this project to fruition.
+My late father, Dr. Rich Buhler, received two honorary doctorates for his work in radio and ministry.
+He secretly told others that he suspected I would be the first one in the family with an earned doctorate: I was happy to discover this two years ago; I am even more happy now to justify his suspicion.